-Citrix is a web-based portal that allows access to a virtual desktop which provides you with access to your M: drive and other network storage (P, S:, X:, and W: drives), as well as numerous software applications including the Microsoft Office Suite, EndNote, and many more.
-Because Citrix is web-based, members of our college can access their documents and technology services from locations across the world.
+Citrix is a web-based portal that allows you to connect to a virtual desktop.
+It provides you with access to your M: drive and other network storage (P:, S:, R:, and X: drives), as well as specific software packages.
+Citrix is accessible from on or off campus and is available to CHHS faculty, staff, and students.

 The College is equipped to develop custom applications and databases for faculty and staff on a by request basis.
 We endeavor to accomplish these projects on a cost-recovery basis, so we ask that faculty and staff work with us as early as possible when thinking of developing a new application or including application development in a grant proposal.

 |The M:, P:, R:, X:, S:, and W: drives provide a place to store your files that can be accessed from virtually anywhere.
 They are located on the central College servers, and are backed up to tape storage on a regular schedule.|